openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-lvm/lvm-configuration.md

     - test2
 ```

-If you want to change topology keys, just set new env(ALLOWED_TOPOLOGIES).
-See [FAQ](https://github.com/openebs/lvm-localpv/blob/develop/docs/faq.md#1-how-to-add-custom-topology-key) for more details.
+If you want to change topology keys, just set new env(ALLOWED_TOPOLOGIES) .Check [faq](./faq.md#1-how-to-add-custom-topology-key) for more details.

 ```
 $ kubectl edit ds -n kube-system openebs-lvm-node